-To properly evaluate the effectiveness of the various programs offered, the College must gather information from former students regarding their education.
-A follow-up study of graduates is made by the Office of Planning & Research to gather information which indicates program effectiveness, curricula critiques, and employer reactions to graduates of the College.
-The results of these surveys are compiled and presented to the President, President's Cabinet, and pertinent faculty for the purpose of evaluating programs, methods of instruction, course content, and potential job markets for the alumni of each program.
+To properly evaluate the effectiveness of the various programs offered, the Office of Institutional Planning & Research gathers survey data from former students regarding their academic and personal experiences to assess the college's climate, curricula, programs, and services.
+The results of these surveys are compiled and presented to the President, President's Cabinet, and pertinent faculty for the purpose of evaluating interactions of students, staff, and faculty, services, programs, methods of instruction, course content, and potential job markets for the alumni of each program.